 2012

-After almost 100 years, during which the grapes from the Longo vineyards were sold to cooperatives, Anton is again producing wines under the family's name for the first time.
+Anton Baron Longo takes over the family estate.
+After almost 100 years, during which the grapes from the Longo vineyards were sold to cooperatives, Anton began producing wines under the family's name for the first time again in 2015.

 2020

 Organic certification of all vineyards.
 Conversion to biodynamic production according to Demeter principles.
+All wines are filled with light bottles weighing less than 400 grams.

 2021

-Vegan certification of all our vineys.
+Vegan certification of all our vines.